nicolaihenriksen/AmbientResource/README.md

     }
 }
 ```
-In such a class you have a choice of implementing ìwrapperî/îdelegationî methods (like I have done) to expose only the relevant methods of the ìactual resourceî (possibly with some additional around it), or to expose the ìactual resourceî itself via a property/method to provide the caller access to the real resource.
-I find the ìwrapper methodsî option to be most useful when refactoring existing code since you can then leave the existing code in place; it now just accesses the wrapper method on the ambient resource, rather than the actual method on the ìactual resourceî itself.
+In such a class you have a choice of implementing ‚Äúwrapper‚Äù/‚Äùdelegation‚Äù methods (like I have done) to expose only the relevant methods of the ‚Äúactual resource‚Äù (possibly with some additional around it), or to expose the ‚Äúactual resource‚Äù itself via a property/method to provide the caller access to the real resource.
+I find the ‚Äúwrapper methods‚Äù option to be most useful when refactoring existing code since you can then leave the existing code in place; it now just accesses the wrapper method on the ambient resource, rather than the actual method on the ‚Äúactual resource‚Äù itself.

 Using the class above, the example code can now be modified to:
 ```cs